grame-cncm/faustdoc/src/tutorials/box-api.md

 #### Generating the signals as an intermediate step

-The `boxesToSignals` function allows to compile a box in a list of signals, to be used with the [signal API](https://faustdoc.grame.fr/tutorials/signal-api/).
+The `boxesToSignals` function allows you to compile a box in a list of signals, to be used with the [signal API](https://faustdoc.grame.fr/tutorials/signal-api/).
 The following example shows how the two steps (box => signals then signals => DSP factory) can be chained, rewriting the previous code as:

 ```C++
 // Using the Interpreter backend.